-Kicking off an internally developed feature flagging system is standard practice for many companies today as feature flags help engineering teams release faster at lower risk.
-The initial use case might be to support a move to continuous integration that provides rapid feedback on how well new code integrates with the master.
+Kicking off an internally developed feature flagging system is standard practice for many companies today as feature flags help engineering teams release faster at a lower risk.
+The initial use case might be to support a move to continuous integration that provides rapid feedback on how well new code integrates with the main/trunk.
 Engineers could implement a feature flag by reading from a config file, for example, to control which code path gets exposed to a subset of internal users.
 This simple on/off switch probably works fine with a small number of developers and proves out the concept of feature flagging without much difficulty.

 There’s no doubt that feature flags grow in importance once engineering and product teams begin to recognize the benefits.
-By separating code deployment from feature release, feature flags transform from a niche project to business critical functionality.
+By separating code deployment from feature release, feature flags transform from a niche project to business-critical functionality.

 Dev-driven use cases for feature flags focus on releasing faster with lower risk, including continuous integration, controlled rollouts, and testing in production.
 Product-driven use cases for feature flags focus on managing and understanding the user experience, including establishing beta programs and paywalls and conducting A/B/n testing.

 With a feature flagging system in place, use cases often evolve to increase business value through controlled experiments, where teams measure the impact of new functionality against key business metrics such as product conversions, engagement, growth, subscription rates, or revenue.

 From dev-driven to business-driven use cases, the challenges of developing an in-house feature flagging system expands as fast as, if not faster than, the list of requirements.
 The scope of the in-house application grows and in turn, so does the list of challenges of in-house development.
 Can the in-house solution of feature flags really scale to meet the needs of the business?
 Below are the top 10 challenges we see customers run up against when developing an in-house feature flagging system:

 Challenge #1: Manual config changes